-A felony in the first degree can carry a prison term of 30 years in prison, or even lifetime imprisonment in certain circumstances.
+A felony in the first degree can carry a prison term of 30 years in prison or even life imprisonment in certain circumstances.

-In Florida, field sobriety exercises are a standard part of almost any DUI stop and arrest, and although the constitutionality of these exercises have been challenged several times, no definitive ruling has ever been made in this regard.
+Field-sobriety-exercises in Florida, field sobriety exercises are a standard part of almost any DUI stop and arrest, and although the constitutionality of these exercises has been challenged several times, no definitive ruling has ever been made in this regard.
 Absent this type of ruling, states are generally free to impose their own regulations as they relate to field sobriety exercises, and Florida is no different.

-In Florida, a second conviction for DUI can also require a driver to place an interlock ignition device on his or her vehicle for a period of one year, and the defendant must pay all cost associated with this device.
-A third conviction for DUI requires the defendant to place an interlock ignition device on his or her vehicle a period of two years, and the defendant must pay all cost associated with this device.
+In Florida, a second conviction for DUI can also require a driver to place an interlock ignition device on his or her vehicle for a period of one year, and the defendant must pay all costs associated with this device.
+A third conviction for DUI requires the defendant to place an interlock ignition device on his or her vehicle for a period of two years, and the defendant must pay all costs associated with this device.